 Even before you meet with a surgeon, do your research about the type of procedure you want.
 Consider all of the potential outcomes but do not always take what you read on the internet as fact.

 Instead, chat with people you know who have already had surgery, speak with your GP, and do not be afraid to ask questions of your chosen clinic and surgeon.

 All reputable clinics and practitioners should be more than happy to answer any questions you may have as they will only want to perform procedures on people who are fully informed.

 Choosing a cosmetic surgeon is not as easy as simply picking deals from the best-priced supermarket.
 You will potentially be putting your health and well-being in the hands of this person and so you cannot afford to compromise on experience and reputation.

-Do not fear checking out a surgeon’s qualifications or asking to see examples of previous work.
+Do not fear to check out a surgeon’s qualifications or to ask to see examples of previous work.
 A good surgeon will never refuse such requests.

 Is Surgery Right for You

 Whilst surgery is the ideal solution for many people, you do need to consider whether this is a good option for you.
 Speak to your GP if you have any medical conditions or are taking medication that could cause issues during or after surgery.

 In order to have surgery, you should be in generally good health, and your surgeon may refuse to operate if this is not the case.

 If this does happen, remember that your surgeon is acting in good faith and, whilst you may choose to get a second opinion, do not be tempted to employ the services of unscrupulous practitioners who are more concerned with profits than with your health.